8 Reasons to Watch the VERY Marvelous Mrs. Maisel

 Remember Monk?
 He’s Midge’s dad and he’s awesome in this.
 Sometimes you think he’s being terrible, sometimes you think he’s great, always you think Tony Shalhoub is acting the snot out of this role.

 And Mr. Joel Maisel… well he’s a complicated sort.
 I want to never ever forgive him for being a jerk, but at the same time maybe I will?
-Michael Zegen does a killer job portraying sad, sad puppy Joel leaving me quasi maybe a little hopeful for a redemption arch.
+Michael Zegen does a killer job portraying sad, sad puppy Joel leaving me quasi maybe a little hopeful for a redemption arc.

 6. Roommate Approved